techlore/go-incognito/Scripts/Section 3/7_ Your Browser.md

 a way that will increase your privacy and security, limit website tracking, and give you a much cleaner web experience.
 Let’s pick our knight!

-Almost as clean as the premium version of the course with no promo messages like this one:

-[Promotional Spot]

 To start off simple, what knight, or browser should you be using?
 All of them claim to be either the best, the fastest, or offer the best battery life.
 So here are the browsers I recommend you use with a focus on either security, privacy, or both.
 If